minicomp/wax/README.md

 # Getting Started

 __There are a few ways to get started with Wax, depending on your needs.__ Downloading the demo is suggested for new users so you can see how a full Wax site would work. __Advanced Jekyllers__ can start from a clean Jekyll install.
+To start with the demo:

 1. Change directory into where you'd like your site, e.g., your Desktop:
     ```sh